blolol/steamy-santa/README.md

     bin/steamy-santa sort < responses.csv > victims.json

 Pipe the JSON data to `bin/steamy-santa notify` to deliver emails to participants.
 This command does a dry run by default.
-Use `--no-dry-run` to actually deliver the emails.
+Use `--dry-run=false` to actually deliver the emails.

     bin/steamy-santa notify < victims.json
-    bin/steamy-santa notify --no-dry-run < victims.json
+    bin/steamy-santa notify --dry-run=false < victims.json

 ### License